mertgulmus/demo-widget/README.md

 * Run ```yarn cli``` or ```npm run cli``` on the root folder to access Magento CLI
 * Inside CLI, run ```magento setup:upgrade``` to start widget's creation script
 * Check if ```Scandiweb_DemoWidget``` module is enabled in ```root/app/etc/config.php```
-* After setup is completed, you should be able to see the widget in Magento admin panel.
+* After setup is completed, you should be able to see the widget in Magento admin panel (*Widget's name is Demo Widget*).
 * You can use the widget